 This course builds on prior knowledge.
-Students must have a course in introductory social psychology equivalent to PSY1101 – Innføring i sosial - og personlighetspsykologi.
+Students must have a course in introductory social psychology equivalent to PSY1101 – Innføring i sosial - og personlighetspsykologi (discontinued).
 Course PSY4111 – Applied Social Psychology is recommended but not mandatory.

 Absence from compulsory tuition activities

 If you are ill or have another valid reason for being absent from compulsory tuition activities, your absence may be approved or the compulsory activity may be postponed.